9 Online Creative Communities Worth Joining in 2026

 Cost: Free

-If stamping, scrapbooking, card making, or paper arts are any part of your practice, this is the community with the deepest roots in that space and an active, welcoming membership to match.
+If paper arts are any part of your practice, this is the one with the deepest history in that space.

 Best for: Paper crafters, card makers, stampers, and mixed media artists